nianticlabs/monodepth2/README.md

 **⤴️⤵️ Odometry evaluation**

-We include code for evaluating poses predicted by models trained with `--split odom`.
+We include code for evaluating poses predicted by models trained with `--split odom --dataset kitti_odom --data_path /path/to/kitti/odometry/dataset`.

 For this evaluation, the [KITTI odometry dataset](http://www.cvlibs.net/datasets/kitti/eval_odometry.php) **(color, 65GB)** and **ground truth poses** zip files must be downloaded.
 As above, we assume that the pngs have been converted to jpgs.